CIF Parser¶

 Pairs and Loops¶

 The functions in this section can be considered low-level, because they are specific to either name-value pairs or to loops.
+The next sections introduce function that work with both pairs and loops.

 Warning